 This film takes us into the unknown and unexplored depths of human mind and memory while telling us about what is basically a love story.
 Based on a fantastic script by talented Charlie Kaufman, Eternal Sunshine revolves around a couple with different, contrasting personalities and their voyage to the final realization of the strength of their relationship.
 The plot is seemingly simple – people have a chance to erase certain memories and, consequently, certain people from their lives.
 This movie shows us that something as complicated as a romantic relationship can not be reduced to a simple disposal process.
 In the end, the question remains – can deep and true love beat science?

 Enter the Void (2009)

-Gaspar Noe makes us contemplate death and life in this psychedelic movie inspired by The Tibetan Book of the Dead .
-The movie is set in Tokyo, where the cities bright and colorful lights offer a never-ending feast for your eyes, but also put a constant strain on your brain as we follow Oscar’s soul wander the streets of Japans capital.
-A lot of drug trips, night clubs, flashbacks, sex and taboo scenes give us an insight into the mind of a young and lost drug dealer, so when it comes to trippy movies Enter the void is a must see.
+Gaspar Noe makes us contemplate death and life in this psychedelic movie inspired by The Tibetan Book of the Dead.
+The movie is set in Tokyo, where the cities bright and colorful lights offer a never-ending feast for your eyes.
+They also put a constant strain on your brain as we follow Oscar’s soul as he wanders the streets of Japan's capital.
+A lot of drug trips, night clubs, flashbacks, sex and taboo scenes give us an insight into the mind of a young and lost drug dealer, so when it comes to trippy movies, Enter the Void is a must see.